cyber-defence-campus/mole/docs/02-Usage.md

 | `conf/002-libc.yml`     | Example configuration file for common `libc` source/sink functions  |
 | `conf/003-yourlib.yml`  | Custom configuration file(s) for user-defined source/sink functions |

 To add your own source and sink functions, create a custom file like `conf/003-yourlib.yml`. *Mole* will automatically load and show them in its *Configure* tab.
-For details on the expected format, refer to the next section.
+For details on the expected format, refer to the next subsection.

 ### Definition of Source and Sink Functions
 To define your own source or sink functions - such as those belonging to a custom third-party library - you can use [`conf/002-libc.yml`](../conf/002-libc.yml) as a starting point.
 Duplicate this file and rename it, for example, to `conf/003-yourlib.yml`.
 The expected format is described below: